jedrichards/es6/README.md

 map.set(document.querySelector('.Foo'), 'foo');
 ```

-> `WeakMap` does not prevent its keys from being garbage collected.
-This makes `WeakMap` suitable for storing key/value pairs where the key may disappear sometime in the future.
-In the above example, once the `.Foo` element has been removed from the DOM, as long as there are no other references anywhere, it is free to be garbage collected and at which point it was also disappear from the `WeakMap`.
-Because of the way the weak references are stored in `WeakMap` it is not iterable, does not have a `clear()` method and cannot contain primitive values only object references, but aside from these differences its API is the same as `Map`.

 ## Set

-### Description

-`Set` is a new iterable data structure in ES6 designed to store unique values.
+Set is a new iterable data structure in ES6 designed to store unique values.
 Unlike arrays where elements are stored at specific indices one typically simply tests values for membership in a set.

-#### API
+### Set API

 | Method          | Description                                          |
 | --------------- | ---------------------------------------------------- |